Advanced Certificate Student Handbook

 Noise

-Musical instruments, radios, C.D. players, etc., and personal computers must all be kept at moderate volume levels for individual room use during regular hours and not be used during quiet time or study time.
+Musical instruments and music played on smartphones, music boxes, etc. must all be kept at moderate volume levels during regular hours and not be used during quiet time.
 This applies to all school areas except music rehearsal areas.

 Pets